 Where strange fact and stranger fiction collide

 OK Back to Bierce.
-Even though our friends at Black Clock Audio Tails have moved on from Bierce July to August Derleth August (Next month hear me defend both Derleth and the French) I am finial finishing this up now, because I am well running late.
+Even though our friends at Black Clock Audio Tales have moved on from Bierce July to August Derleth August (Next month hear me defend both Derleth and the French) I am finial finishing this up now, because I am well running late.

 So, let’s see if we can figure out who Bierce was with more of his stories.